Aprien22/g5-finals-project/README.md

 # LINEAR ALGEBRA: Automated Matrix Diagonalizer projectttt

-<b>Linear Algebra</b.is a fundamental branch of mathematics that deals with vectors, matrices, and linear transformations.
+<b>Linear Algebra</b> is a fundamental branch of mathematics that deals with vectors, matrices, and linear transformations.
 It provides the theoretical foundation for understanding matrix operations and their applications in science, engineering, and computer science.

 ## ROLES